hummingbot/hummingbot-site/docs/gateway/index.md

 # Hummingbot Gateway

-!!! warning "💡 DEX / Blockchain Experience Needed"
+!!! warning "DEX / Blockchain Experience Needed"
-    Since Hummingbot Gateway is still nascent and DEX trading bots entails more specialized blockchain engineering than running CEX bots, we recommend Gateway for users with blockchain engineering or DEX trading experience.
+    Since running DEX trading bots successfully is more complex and entails more specialized blockchain engineering than running CEX bots, we recommend Gateway for users with prior blockchain engineering or DEX trading experience.

 ## What is Gateway?

-Hummingbot Gateway, sometimes called Gateway-V2, is standalone API middleware that helps Hummingbot and other trading clients to connect to decentralized exchanges (DEX) on various blockchain networks.
+Hummingbot Gateway is open source API middleware that helps the Hummingbot client to connect to decentralized exchanges (DEX) on various blockchain networks.

 Gateway manages interfacing with DEX connectors and exposes standard REST API endpoints for trading and liquidity-related functionality on these DEXs.

 Essentially, Gateway is a light web server that enables Hummingbot to send and receive data from different blockchain protocols and provides an easier entry point for external devs to build connectors to other protocols.

+## Gateway Connectors

+Each Gateway connector is a folder in the [Gateway](/gateway) repository, either in [connectors](https://github.com/hummingbot/gateway/tree/main/src/connectors) or [chains](https://github.com/hummingbot/gateway/tree/main/src/chains).

+See [DEX Connectors](/dex-connectors) for the DEXs that Gateway currently supports, which are listed in the **Connection** column.

+See [Chains](/chains) for a list of blockchains and their networks that Gateway currently supports.

 ## How to use Gateway